Melissa Uroff Melissa Uroff

 Artist Bio.

 Melissa’s 2-D work is a mix between her personal life and a strange dream, it is often difficult to find where reality begins and ends.
-Subconsciously pulling from images of her youth one will find recurring themes such as birds, references to music, ferns, cactus, stars, and the moon.
-She then ties those images into her “now” with women placed among them as a stand in for her experience.
+Her work continually and subconsciously pulls from images of her childhood and heritage with the use of specific flora and fauna, dance, birds, references to music, found and obtained objects, family and community connections.
+It becomes a mix between her personal life and a strange dream, and it is often difficult to find where reality begins and ends.
 There is always a bit of weirdness and exaggeration used to tell her story.

 Melissa is also the founder and editor of TUBE., a Sacramento based arts and culture print magazine created by artists and musicians.